AntonGrn/hybrid-encryption/README.md

 # Hybrid Encryption
-Distribute symmetric AES keys using asymmetric encryption (PKI)

-Symmetric encryption (AES with CBC) and message authentication (MAC).
+- Symmetric encryption (AES with CBC) and message authentication (MAC).
-Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session
+- Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session

 **GOAL:**    Use symmetric cryptography (AES) for the client-server communication.</br>
 **PROBLEM:**  Distribute symmetric key (AES) in secure way.</br>